philbowles/h4plugins/docs/swings.md

 Synchronise webUI view of "Conditon" with its true state.

-This should be called whenever the value returned by the predicate function would have changed.
-Oly the user can know what constitutes the condition, and thus when its state on the webUI needs to be updated, H4Pl;uginscannot know this, therefore it is essentia that he user clls this function at the relevant time in the life of the `Conditional...` plugin
+This should be called whenever the value returned by the predicate function will have changed by the next time it is called.
+Only the user can know what criteria constitute the condition, and thus when its state on the webUI needs to be updated.
+It is essential therefore, that the user calls this function at the relevant time in the life of the `Conditional...` plugin to keep the webUI "in sync".

 ---